MENU

 Cycling information

-We read the scenery of the Shimanami Kaido as "Shimanami Scenes."
+We refer to this scenery of the Shimanami Kaido as "Shimanami Scenery."

 Lemon Valley

-It is said to be the birthplace of domestic lemons, and after reaching the highest production in Japan in 1963 (Showa 38), Ikuguchi Island has not surrendered its title for about 60 years.
-On this lemon island, the title "Lemon Valley" is truly a view of the lemon fields that "plough it all the way to the heavens"!
-As you climb the path that takes you straight to the sky from the seaside outer road, you will be greeted by an elegant terrace.
-At eye-level, you are overwhelmed by the Tatara Ohashi Bridge extending to Omishima, and relax at the thick greenery of the lemon fields below you.
-The sun and wind are exposed to your whole body, and your mood is like a lemon!
+Ikuchijima is said to be the birthplace of domestic lemons, and since reaching the top of Japan in production volume in 1963 (Showa 38), it has not relinquished its throne for nearly 60 years.
+This lemon island has earned the name "Lemon Valley" for the view of lemon fields that "cultivate to the heavens"!
+Climb the road that leads straight up from the outer coastal road to the heavens, and you will be greeted by a stylish terrace.
+Be awed by the Tatara Bridge stretching out to Omishima at eye level, and relax in the deep green of the lemon fields below.
+Feel the sun and wind all over your body and you'll feel like a lemon!

 Osaki Shimojima